shadowezz/Productiv/docs/UserGuide.md

 </div>

 Examples:
-* `add t/Login screen m/1.1 by/10-10-2020 18:00 d/Include email and password fields c/2,4`
+* `add t/Login screen m/1.1 by/10-10-2020 18:00 d/Include email and password fields c/Jordan Woods, Betsy Crowe`
-adds a deliverable with the title `Login screen`, milestone `1.1`, deadline `10-10-2020 18:00`, description `Include email and password fields` and contacts `2,4`.
+adds a deliverable with the title `Login screen`, milestone `1.1`, deadline `10-10-2020 18:00`, description `Include email and password fields` and contacts `Jordan Woods, Betsy Crowe`.
 * `add t/Find profile page template m/2.1.1 by/12-12-2020 12:00`
 adds a deliverable with the title `Find profile page template`, milestone `2.1.1` and deadline `12-12-2020 12:00`.

 #### Editing a deliverable: `edit`

-Edits an existing deliverable in your deliverable list.
+Edits an existing deliverable in your displayed deliverable list.

 Format: `edit INDEX [t/TITLE] [m/MILESTONE] [by/DEADLINE] [d/DESCRIPTION] [c/CONTACTS]`
 * `INDEX` is the index number of the deliverable in your displayed deliverable list.